mlochbaum/BQN/problems.md

 ### Trains don't like monads
 If you have the normal mix of monads and dyads you'll need a lot of parentheses and might end up abusing `⟜`.
 A partial solution is to have a special "no argument" glyph `·` that works like `𝕨` during a monadic function call.
 In a train it would function like J's Cap (`[:`).

+### Converting a function expression to a syntactic value is tricky
+You can name it, or you can do `⊑⟨Fn⟩`.
+The first is awkward and the second eats at your soul a little.
+There should probably be a dedicated syntax.
+Note that going the other way, from value to function, isn't too bad: the operator `{𝔽}` does it.

 ### Index Of privileges the first match
-It could be more sound to look at all matches, but using the first one is too convenient.
+It could be more sound to look at all matches, but using just the first one is too convenient.
 J has an index-of-last function; in BQN you have to reverse the left argument and then do arithmetic: `≠∘⊣-1+⌽⊸⊐`.

 ### Glyphs that aren't great
 Blanket issue for glyphs that need work.
 Currently I find `⥊⊏⊑⊐⊒⍷⁼⎉⚇` to not be particularly good fits for what they describe.